-The Pension Fund liability is calculated triennially by the appointed actuary with annual updates in the intervening years.
-The methodology used in the intervening years follows generally agreed guidelines and is in accordance with IAS 19.
+The Pension Fund liability is calculated triennially by the appointed tuary with annual updates in the intervening years.
+The methodology sed in the intervening years follows generally agreed guidelines and is in Occordance with IAS 19.
 These assumptions are summarised in Note 16.

-The estimates are sensitive to changes in the underlying assumptions underpinning the valuations
+Note estimates are sensitive to changes in the underlying assumptions oderpinning the valuations

+Item

+Uncertainties

-Item Uncertainties Effect if actual results differ from assumptions Actuarial present value of Estimation of the net liability to pay promised retirement benefits pensions depends on a number of complex judgements relating to the discount rates used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the fund with expert advice about the by about £91m. assumptions to be applied.
+Effect if actual results differ from assumptions

+Actuarial present value of promised retirement benefits

+Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rates used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the fund with expert advice about the assumptions to be applied.

 The effects on the net pension liability of changes in assumptions can be measured.
 For instance, a 0.1% decrease in the discount rate assumption would result in a increase in the pension liability of £37m.
-A 0.1% increase in assumed earnings would increase the value of liabilities by approximately £4m and a year increase in life expectancy would increase the liability
+A 0.1% increase in assumed earnings would increase the value of liabilities by approximately £4m and a year increase in life expectancy would increase the liability by about £91m.